infinity-next/sleuth/README.md

-# sleuth
+# Sleuth
-Sleuth is a modular library for file type validation.
+Sleuth is a modular Laravel library for file type validation.